 There are helpful suggestions for parents on websites such as NAGC.
 I did a Google search, and there are many sites offering suggestions.
 The problem is not limited to gifted children, as many children feel pressure to perform and excel may be beyond their abilities.
 Parents compare the abilities of children routinely and if in earshot of young learners, it can have a negative impact.
 The gifted child just feels and thinks more deeply so the effect can be worse.

 From my own teaching experience, I also have some suggestions.
 First, it is good when parents realize what is going on and do not simply think children are misbehaving.
 This is not a behavior issue under the child’s control.
 It is not being naughty.
 The child is caught in a stressful situation.

 A sensitive and aware parent can understand what is going on and help the child out of the cycle.

-- Perfectionists have their own self-evaluation system which is active at all times.
+Perfectionists have their own self-evaluation system which is active at all times.
 Try to follow the child to learn what helps in individual situations.
-Following the child instead of using a top-down management approach helps with most children in most situations, anyway.
+Following the child instead of using top-down management, the approach helps most children in most situations, anyway.